Two Bad Neighbors: Reception

 In its original broadcast, "Two Bad Neighbors" finished 52nd in the ratings for the week of January 7 to January 14, 1996, with a Nielsen rating of 9.9.
 The episode was the second-highest-rated show on the Fox network that week, following the NFC Championship postgame.

 Since airing, the episode has received mostly positive reviews from fans and television critics.
 It was named by Vanity Fair's John Ortved as the show's fifth-best episode.
 Ortved said, "While the Simpsons people have always claimed evenhandedness in their satire, the show is, after all, hardly right-leaning, and it is hard to miss how gleefully the former President is mocked here."
-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, wrote: "Very strange, this episode takes The Simpsons into a whole new dimension of political satire.
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, wrote: "Very strange, this episode takes The Simpsons into a whole new dimension of political satire.
 The lampooning of a single public figure is a startling move.
 Works much better for Americans, we're told."

 Dave Foster of DVD Times said: "Once again showing the mischievous relationship Bart and Homer share their pranks and the inevitable confrontations with George Bush Senior are as hilarious as they are implausible and frequent, but there is much to love about this episode in which the writers think out loud and paint The Simpsons and its characters as Bush once did."
 DVD Movie Guide's Colin Jacobson enjoyed the episode and said that it "offers the kind of episode that only The Simpsons could pull off well.
 The idea of bringing a president to live in Springfield is high-concept to say the least, and it could—and probably should—have bombed.
 However, the silliness works well and turns this into a great show."
-John Thorpe of Central Michigan Life named it the second-best episode of the series, and Rich Weir of AskMen.com named it the ninth-best episode.
+John Thorpe of Central Michigan Life named it the second-best episode of the series, and Rich Weir of AskMen named it the ninth-best episode.

+Rowan Kaiser writes “The formal experimentation of The Simpsons means that the show’s danger was never really in what it said—it was almost always good-hearted and praised kindness—but in how it said it.
+Toying with viewers’ expectations of how stories should work has a lot more staying power than easily-ignorable (or cancellable) stories that directly attack conventions.

+I went into this episode expecting to write something about how the lack of danger in 'Two Bad Neighbors' prefaced the show’s decline, an always-fruitful topic of discussion.
+For some reason I’d come to think that this was a relatively disliked episode of the Golden Years, although Wikipedia’s 'Reception' page suggests that it’s actually quite popular, and deservedly so—this is a damn funny episode.
+'Two Bad Neighbors' is effortlessly playful, making joke after joke at multiple levels.
+At this stage of The Simpsons’ run, pretty much any content, even an antagonistic Republican president, could be plugged into the production system and turn out formally experimental and damn funny.”